sjmatkovich/LeiGuo_ngs101_walkthroughs/README.md

 Follow-along coding for tutorials from [Lei Guo's ngs101 website](https://ngs101.com/tutorials/)

 While 'ngs101' may seem like a beginner's site, there are more advanced topics in single-cell and spatial omics work on offer

+## R environment

+The `renv.lock` file maintained in this repo corresponds to successful code execution on a Linux-based PCluster / SLURM instance of Posit Workbench